vkbo/novelWriter/docs/source/usage_format.rst

 background, depending on the selected theme.

 .. tip::
-   Non-breaking spaces are the correct type of space to separate a number from its unit.
-Generally, it prevents the line wrapping algorithms from adding line breaks where it shouldn't.
+   Non-breaking spaces are for instance the correct type of space to separate a number from its unit.
+Generally, non-breaking spaces are used to prevent line wrapping algorithms from adding line breaks where they shouldn't.

 .. _a_fmt_emph: